 Jennifer Reeser is the author of five books.
 Writer and former editor of The Paris Review, X.J.
 Kennedy, wrote that her first volume “ought to have been a candidate for a Pulitzer.”
 Her verse novel, The Lalaurie Horror, debuted as an Amazon bestseller in Epic Poetry.
-Her work has been anthologized in Random House, London’s Everyman’s Library, among many other anthologies.
-Her poems, nonfiction, and translations have appeared in POETRY, The Hudson Review, and elsewhere.
+Her work has been anthologized by Random House and London’s Everyman’s Library, among many others.
+Reeser’s poems, non-fiction, and translations have appeared in Poetry, Rattle, The Hudson Review, and elsewhere.

 Book-loving volunteers are essential to the Louisiana Book Festival's success.
 Whether it's escorting authors, guiding visitors, selling refreshments, working with children in the Young Readers Pavilion or other fun and rewarding assignments, the Louisiana Book Festival wants you to join the volunteer team.